agap/luch/readme.md

 # Luch

 A somewhat simplistic library which aims to do one thing only - monitor nearby iBeacons when the app's in foreground mode.
-The library is under development, check the demo (`app` module) to see the example.
+The library is under development, check the demo (`sample` module) to see the example.

 ## What if I need Eddystone or other beacon formats?